 How Is Spasticity Diagnosed?

 Your doctor will evaluate your medical history in order to diagnose spasticity.
-He or she will look at what medications you have taken and whether you have a history of neurological or muscular disorders in yourself or your family.
+They will look at what medications you have taken and whether you have a history of neurological or muscular disorders in yourself or your family.

 Several tests can help confirm the diagnosis.
 These tests evaluate your arm and leg movements, muscular activity, passive and active range of motion, and ability to perform self-care activities.